Saturday, October 25, 2014

 Mark S. Gold, MD

 Donald R. Dizney Eminent Scholar

-University of Florida’s Distinguished Alumni Professor.
-He is currently serving his second two year, University-wide term in this leadership position.
-Prior to assuming the position as Chair he was a Distinguished Service Professor in the Departments of Psychiatry, Neuroscience, Anesthesiology, and Community Health and Family Medicine at the University of Florida College of Medicine located in Gainesville, Florida.
-He is also a member of the McKnight Brain Institute and a Founder of the U.F.
-Center for Alcohol and Drug Research and Education (CARE).
-Dr. Gold is a teacher of the year, researcher and inventor who has worked for nearly 40 years to develop models for understanding the effects of tobacco, cocaine, and other drugs and also food on the brain and behavior.
+Dr. Gold was the 17th University of Florida's Distinguished Alumni Professor.
+Prior to assuming the position as Professor & Chair which he held until July, 2014 he was a Distinguished Service Professor in the Departments of Psychiatry, Neuroscience, Anesthesiology, and Community Health and Family Medicine at the University of Florida College of Medicine located in Gainesville, Florida.
+Dr. Gold is a teacher of the year, researcher and inventor who has worked for over 40 years to develop models for understanding the effects of tobacco, cocaine , and other drugs and also food on the brain and behavior.
 Dr. Gold has developed translational research models which have led to new treatments for addicts and also conceptualized hypotheses which were more than novel but also yielded new approaches to treat patients.
 He has been recognized many times for his innovations and also as an inventor.

 Joseph F. Goldberg, MD